baiGeorgi1/baiGeorgi1/README.md

 ---

 I'm Georgi from ,Bulgaria.
-I really enjoy learning languages and frameworks.
+Passionate full stack developer with expertise in front-end technologies like HTML, CSS, and JavaScript, and back-end technologies like Node.js and MongoDB.
-I’m currently learning HTML5, CSS3, JavaScript, NodeJS and React.
+Always eager to learn and take on new challenges in the tech world

 - 📫 How to reach me: gogolino1982@gmail.com